 Solar Cookers and Solar Ovens have been around a long time, and out of the many ways to prepare food, solar cooking/baking is the least controversial.
 Think about it; boiling kills nutrients, and frying clogs your arteries.
 Microwaves and ovens can emit radiation.
 If you go raw, your digestive and immune systems will have full hands!

 While there is no doubt that solar cooking has drawbacks, preparing clean, nutrient-filled food that doesn’t break the bank or cause air pollution (by releasing fossil fuels) is appealing.
 This is why solar cookers and solar ovens are gaining in popularity.

 Even though some solar cookers and ovens might be considered new-age technology, they may explain how early man roasted and baked food before the fire was used.

 Despite its (probable) early discovery, it wasn’t until 1767 that Horace de Saussure made the concept of ‘solar-baking’ popular with his debut solar oven design.
 More than two centuries later, the world of sun-cooked food has significantly advanced and is still advancing.

 What is a Solar Cooker?

-A solar cooker is a cooking device made up of a collection of solar cells that trap sunlight energy and direct it towards cooking, baking, or sterilizing food.
-The devices vary in size and function/abilities, but all perform the similar task of using solar energy to process food in different ways.
+A solar cooker is a cooking device composed of a collection of solar cells that trap sunlight energy and direct it towards cooking, baking, or sterilizing food.
+The devices vary in size and function/abilities, but all perform the similar task of using solar energy to process food differently.